Spring cleaning and all-or-nothing thinking

 All of a sudden it really feels like spring!
-And I don’t know about you but this means I immediately want to clean my house, clear clutter and get rid of things, open the windows, get outside, take on new projects – spring is motivating and energizing!
+And I don’t know about you, but this means I immediately want to clean my house, clear out clutter and get rid of things, open the windows, get outside, take on new projects – spring is motivating and energizing.

 And anytime you find yourself thinking in terms of an “either/or” decision, it’s likely there are actually a whole bunch of options in between that “all” and “nothing.”
 (Plus, when we think in terms of all-or-nothing, we almost always choose the “nothing” part of that equation.)

-Or in my case with spring fever, instead of trying to clean my entire house I can clean out one drawer.
-Or wash one window.
-And tomorrow I can do one other thing.
-That way I’m much more likely to complete these bigger projects without crashing and burning after one crazy day of spring cleaning.
+Or in my case with spring fever, instead of trying to clean my entire house, I can clean out one drawer, or wash one window.
+And tomorrow, I can do one other thing.
+That way I’m much more likely to complete bigger projects without crashing and burning after one crazy day of spring cleaning.

-So if you find yourself contemplating either/or decisions or with an all-or-nothing choice, see how many other options you can come up with and if there is anything in between that feels right or is an appropriate compromise.
+So, if you find yourself contemplating either/or decisions or with an all-or-nothing choice, perhaps there is an in between option that feels right or is an appropriate compromise.
 Seek out that smaller, more manageable step you can do right now when doing “all” is not possible.
-(A good quote from Precision Nutrition founder John Berardi: “Instead of all-or-nothing, think always something.”)

 This quote from Precision Nutrition founder John Berardi sums it all up nicely: “Instead of all-or-nothing, think always something.”

 If you find yourself stuck in an all-or-nothing mindset and would like some guidance finding the middle ground, send me a message or schedule your free consultation call today.

 ...for your free 30-minute consultation call or visit https://calendly.com/meganfschall/consultation-call to get started!